Get Pre-Approved For Your Car Loan Apply Now

 A dealer’s invoice price is always negotiable

-Alone or in combination, those manufacturer-to-dealer discounts can add up to a dealer cost per vehicle that is, in some cases, thousands of dollars less than the invoice price – never mind the MSRP.
+Sometimes, the manufacturer offers its dealers rebates to lower the price of less-popular models, and there are often dealer incentives for dealerships that meet certain sales targets.
+Alone or in combination, those manufacturer-to-dealer discounts can add up to a dealer’s true cost per vehicle that is, in some cases, thousands of dollars less than the invoice price – never mind the MSRP.

-So even if you know a car’s invoice price, the dealer may be willing to sell you a vehicle for less than that amount, which is why you should always negotiate.
+So even if you know a car’s invoice price, the dealer may be willing to sell you a vehicle for less than that amount – which is why you should always negotiate.

 Can a dealer sell a car for more than the MSRP?